scriptbuzz/aws-dms-postgres-onprem-to-rds-v1/README.md

 sudo systemctl restart postgresql.service
 ```
 ***Provision The Target RDS Postgres 12 Database***
+Follow the RDS database creation wizard.
+I have chosen the settings for convenince and to keep the guide short.
+In your AWS environment, your settings may vary according to your security, performance, and cost optimixation requirements.
 * Login to AWS Management Console and proceeds to the RDS Dashboard.
 * Select Postgres
 * Select Template: Dev/Test